tinary/floating-space-ship/README.md

 Using simple math to create shapes and animations to make a floating spaceship.

 `sketchFlashingStars.js`
-Using trigonometry to create star shapes and integrating mouse click function for interactive drawing.
+Using trigonometry to create star shapes and integrating mouse click function for drawing the stars.

 # How to run the code
 If you have VS Code, simply open index.html with a live server.
 Otherwise, check out this URL to run a local server https://github.com/processing/p5.js/wiki/Local-server